xayanide/datastoremodule/README.md

-# datastoremodule
+# DataStoreModule

-A Roblox DataStore wrapper module. datastoremodule is a fork of Suphi's DataStore Module.
+A Roblox DataStore wrapper.
+DataStoreModule is a fork of Suphi's DataStore Module.
 It behaves the similarly and can be used almost the same.
 There were a few optimizations and fixes that don't matter but the notable change is the stripping of some encapsulation and validation.
 The informal changelog can be read in the respective modules' readme files.

-Get datastoremodule here:
+Get DataStoreModule here:
 https://create.roblox.com/store/asset/95400986405695/DataStoreModule

 ## Breaking Changes